sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Microsoft Fabric DevOps.md

 <h2 id="6.3"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">6.3 Monitoring and Managing a Fabric solution</h2>

 Managing a Microsoft Fabric solution involves multiple tools, processes, and procedures.
-Since there are multiple products involved, you'll often take an "outside-in" approach, where you start the administration and monitoring at the outermost level and drill in to the specifc area of focus. this outside in approach should involve getting as many components under one view as possible.
+Since there are multiple products involved, you'll often take an "outside-in" approach, where you start the administration and monitoring at the outermost level and drill in to the specific area of focus.
+This outside in approach should involve getting as many components under one view as possible.
 The Microsoft Fabric platform has various tools and features to help you administer the solution from as broad a perspective as possible, and you may also augment these views with administration processes and tools of your own.

 <h3>Administration</h3>
 Your primary tasks in administration are in recovery, capacity management, object security, and user management, along with Governance and Compliance.
 Most of these are at done at the *workspace* level, although there are individual management tools that deal with other aspects of the solution.
 These interfaces include: